beerfactory/brewbox-doc/specifications.rst

 Context
 ========

 BrewBox tries to answer the need, which comes to the mind of every brewer, of monitoring and controling a micro brewery.
-Brewer's main motivations are usually :
+Main motivations are usually :

 * being able to ensure a constant quality of the beer produced.
 * improving brew process efficiency as quantities produced increase.

 **Monitoring** is usually achieved by fitting the micro brewery with sensors, mostly for temperature follow-up during mash and boiling steps. **Controling** requires more components for building control panel with displays, switches or PID controller.
-Finally complete **automation** requires professional equipments like programmable logic controller and good knowledge in electronic and electricity.
+Finally complete **automation** may require professional equipments like programmable logic controller and good knowledge in electronic and electricity.

-The goal of BrewBox is to help brewers achieve these three goals by providing a system :
+The goal of BrewBox is to help home brewers achieve these three goals by providing a system :

 * flexible enough to fit any configurations of brewery equipements with sensors.
 * offering a large set of features for monitoring, controling and automate the brewery activity.